Toyfever/automated-tack/README.md

 # Important

-Remember to update the file 'vault.ts' in cypress/support before running your tests.
+Remember to create a copy the file 'vault.template.ts' in cypress/support, add the correct credentials and rename it vault.ts before running your tests.